Italian heavy cruisers Fiume, Gorizia and Pola of Zara class.

 The following major battle was also their final when, near the end of March 1941, a complicated number of Italian navy activities was carried out with the goal of intercepting a British convoy close to Crete .
 The British, conscious of what was in progress, cleared the region and set a trap for the Italians however the latter, as worried and fleet as any antelope, smelled threat and falling back for their base.
 Stressed to bring the Italian battleship to combat, the English employed carrier air planes to reduce it speed to permit their own heavy warships to approach.
 Just the 1st Division’s Pola was therefore halted, nevertheless, her 2 running sister ships Zara and Fiume together with 2 destroyers then staying to help.
 Admiral Cunningham’s battleships fell on them and delivered them with close-range 381-mm (15-in) salvos at what become called night Battle of Matapan.

-Together the Us Astoria and English Cressy classes the Zara class thus has the sadness record of losing 3 of her ships in a single battle.
+Together with the US Astoria and English Cressy classes the Zara class thus has the sadness record of losing 3 of her ships in a single battle.

 Pictures of Zara class cruisers